 For the calculation of acute toxicity, this system is used only to calculate classification of mixtures based on their components (the additivity formulas).
 If there are experimental data on acute toxicity or the bridging principle can be applied, it would be better to enter the results manually.
+The classification category used in this system is almost based on NITE edited version (provisional: see adopted rules), but if it is necessary in the calculation, "Not classified (Not applicable)" is selected.
+About the detail of adopted data, see appendix (notes of GHS list).

 3.5.1.6 (5) If data is available for all or some of the components of the mixture.
+(Classification by additivity formula)